Health and safety

 - S - Lighter fabrications including fire escapes, ladders and catwalks.

 A separate Register operates to cover bridgeworks.
-The Highways Agency includes in its tender documentation a requirement that only firms listed on the Register of Qualified Steelwork Contractors for Bridgeworks (RQSC) for the type and value of work to be undertaken will be employed for the fabrication and erection of bridgeworks.
+Highways England includes in its Specification for Highway Works a requirement that only firms listed on the Register of Qualified Steelwork Contractors for Bridgeworks (RQSC) for the type and value of work to be undertaken will be employed for the fabrication and erection of bridgeworks.

 - PG - Bridges made principally from plate girders